 I cannot stand on my feet an longer than 15-20 minutes before they are absolutely killing me.
 My diagnosis are AS, Fibromyalgia, sjogrens, Raynauds, and neuropathy.
 I hear how people describe neuropathy as pins and needles but I don’t have that.
 I never know how to explain it but my feet just hurt and the longer I’m on them the more swollen and red and hot they become.
-I have to literally plan each day around my feet, meaning I have to decide what hideous shoes to… read more
+I have to literally plan each day around my feet, meaning I have to decide what hideous shoes to wear for the day, to making… read more

 You have described perfectly how my feet have been for over 40 years!
 I started with a burning sensation in the ball of my feet if I wore high heels at 17/18, which went away if I wore my Scholls (remember those?!) for a day or so.
 Then as I grew older my entire sole would burn like hell at night, not painful to walk on like the ball of foot pain, but still there and my GP just shrugged, refusing to refer me, even though I had other symptoms, he said they weren't related and he had no idea what was causing it...so that was that!
 But, where mine differs is that they're not red and swollen.
 However, I know someone whose feet do swell and are red, my cousin's daughter and she was also diagnosed with Sjogrens about 5 years ago, a part of that is the Raynauds which affects the hands and feet, causing symptoms as you describe, so not caused by the neuropathy, but the Sjogrens and Raynauds.
 Your doctor should be able to refer you for special socks and gloves, as well as treatments which will help to ease the pain.